softpano/pythonizer/readme.md

 In any case, based on so far written prototype  the idea of "fuzzy pythonizer" looks viable at least for typical small to medium syadmin scripts.

-This readme is not intended to be updated and will be left "as is".
+This readme is for impormational purposes only and is not intended to be updated often.
 More current information can be found at:

 http://www.softpanorama.org/Scripting/Pythonorama/Python_for_perl_programmers/two_pass_fuzzy_compiler_from_perl_to_python.shtml

 As of Nov 20, the alpha version 0.07 produced the following translation of pre_pythoner.pl (only fragment is shown, but theprogram was able to translate all the code).
+That does not  mean that that we are getting much closer as in programming that last 20% of functionality usually takes nine times as much to implement , debug and test as the first 80% (kind of another verion of Pareto Law)

-#### Example of tranlsation
+#### Example of tranlsation (version 0.07 alpha, Nov 20, 2019)

 ```Perl
 PYTHONIZER: Fuzzy translator of Python to Perl (last modified 191120_1730) Running at 19/11/20 17:30